leonardpahlke/goBully/README.md

 **sendRequestToUser** - send request message to a user

-1. create channel and add it to mutexWaitingRequests
-2. GO - checkClientIfResponded() start listening and asking back for user availability
-3. send POST to user and wait for reply-ok answer
+1. send POST to user and wait for reply-ok answer
-4. receive answer message
-5. check if answer message is reply-ok message
-6. send message through channel that user responded -> no need to listen anymore
-7. add waiting request to responded requests
-8. check if all users responded
+2. start checking if user answered

 **checkClientIfResponded** - listen if client reply-ok'ed and check with him back if not

-1. GO - clientHealthCheck()
+1. GO - clientHealthCheck() - sends periodic beats to check whether the user has responded
-2. receiving message
+2. receiving message send through the channel
-3. if message is not reply-ok
+3. if message is reply-ok, return
-3.1 abroad health checks, user answered
-4. if message is something else
-4.1 ping user
+4. ping user mutexState
-4.2 wait some time
+5. wait some time to get response back
-4.3 if answered: loopback to 2
+6. if answered: loopback to 2.
-4.4 if not answered:
+7. remove user from waiting list
-4.4.1 delete user
+8. delete user from local user management (inactive)
-4.4.2 send reply-ok message to waitingRequestChannel 4.4.3 stop hearth beat